lirimav/portfolio/README.md

 # Personal Portfolio

 Welcome to my portfolio!
-This repository contains the code for my personal website, which I built using React, Node.js, and Tailwind CSS.
+This repository contains the code for my personal website, which I built using React and Node.js.
 The website is designed to showcase my skills, experience, and profile as a front-end developer.

 ## Features